Cong keeps fingers crossed as it awaits Gujarat, HP poll results; outcome to define road to 2024 | Politics

 On the other hand, its crisis will deepen further if the Congress fails to wrest power from the BJP in Himachal Pradesh - the hill state has not returned the same party to power after 1985 - and concedes the main opposition's space in Gujarat to AAP.

 The Congress suffered yet another setback when results of civic body elections in Delhi came in Wednesday, with the party finishing a distant third, winning only 9 of the 250 wards in the Municipal Corporation of Delhi.
-The AAP unseated BJP in the MCD, winning 134 wards.
+The AAP unseated BJP, winning 134 wards.
 The BJP won in 104 wards.

 Exit polls on Monday predicted a big majority for the BJP in Gujarat and a dead heat in Himachal Pradesh where most pollsters gave an edge to the ruling party over the Congress.